 feel free to write me!
 It is easy to

 even gelato, or low fat or low sugar ice cream - see this page.
 Also note,

 there are many copycat website listing U-pick farms now.
 They have all

 copied their information form here and usually do not ever update.
 Since

 2002, I've been updating the information every day but Christmas; so if you see

-Eastern-central Mississippi U-Pick Farms and Orchards, by county
+Eastern-central Mississippi U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map